-D. Phone Calls (outgoing)
+E. Phone Calls (outgoing)

-The school telephone may only be used with permission from a teacher or an administrator (such as calling a parent to tell them soccer practice was cancelled because of bad weather).
+The school telephone may only be used with permission from a teacher or an administrator.
 Students cannot use cell phones during the day to call parents.

-E. Parent/Teacher Conferences
+F. Parent/Teacher Conferences

-It is important for parents to become acquainted with their children's teachers and work closely with them.
+It is important for parents to become acquainted with their child's teachers and work closely with them.
 Parent-teacher conferences are scheduled at the end of the first and third quarters, but it is not necessary to wait for a scheduled parent-teacher conference day or for the teacher to initiate the conference.
-Parent-teacher conferences may be arranged by appointment through the office, by e-mailing the teacher, or by the sign-up sheets posted the week before the fall/spring scheduled parent-teacher conferences.
+Parent-teacher conferences may be arranged by appointment through the office, by e-mailing the teacher, or by the online sign-up made available the week before the fall/spring scheduled parent-teacher conferences.

-F. Cell Phones
+G. Cell Phones

-Cell phones may not be used during the school day.
-If a cell phone is seen being used by a student during the school day, it will be taken by the teacher and given to the Vice Principal.
-The parents will be notified to pick up the cell phone.
+Cell phones may NOT be used during the school day.
+If a cell phone is seen in the possession of a student during the school day, it will be taken by the teacher and given to the Vice Principal.
+The parents will be notified.
 School administrators reserve the right to look at a student's confiscated cell phone with their permission.

-G. Emailing Faculty
+H. Emailing Faculty

 Email has become a helpful and easy means of communication.
 Teacher email addresses are available on the Alma directory.
-Parents are strongly encouraged to discern whether or not an email is the most effective and appropriate form of communication.
+Parents are encouraged to discern whether or not an email is the most effective and appropriate form of communication.
 If the nature of the content is serious enough, please schedule a meeting or make a phone call.
 We strongly discourage sending emails regarding content that is more suited for a direct conversation.
 Tone, tempo, and other factors are simply indiscernible in an email.
-Teachers may not respond to an email the day it was sent.
+Teachers, although expected to reply in a timely manner, may not respond to an email the day it was sent.